dtran08/MPV_MAL/README.md

 To do this, take the `save.lua` script and drop it into /home/username_here/.config/mpv/scripts/ (TO DO: automatically drop into user's mpv config path)
 When running a file in mpv, it will log it into a file called history.log

 Make sure your anime files are titled properly!
 The filename must include the same or similar name as what is found on MAL.
 The MAL API should also accept the English form of the anime as well, so no need to worry about romanji to English formatting.
+(TO DO: monitor the source folder to see if it contains the title as well)

 First Time Setup:
 -Run `automation.py`